zmcddn/coding-interview-guide/README.md

 And if you have enough time, you should go over every topics.
 If not you can just read the topics you are interested.

-## Before get started, REMEMBER the following facts
+## Preface 2: Before get started, REMEMBER the following facts

 - **Programming is about writing the code, not reading**.
 So don't just read, IMPLEMENT it!
 - **You can't memorize everything at the first time**.
 So keep repeating and practicing, and WRITE them down!